JustinSGray/POEMs/POEM_032.md

     - Since jacobians are very often matricies, the default should be the min-max view.
     - The user can request a full printing, in which case the jacobian is flattened and expanded into extra rows.
       The index of value in the sub-jac will be given in the shape column.
+    - One of the challenges of using the full names for the Jacobian is they are very long, we might want to have the option to display promoted names by default.